Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 GOD’S ORDER

-The existing powers have been “arranged”
+existing governmental powers have been “arranged” by God.
+This rendering

-by God.
-This translates the Greek verb tassō, meaning to “order,
+translates the Greek verb tassÅ, which means to “order, arrange,

-In principle, this teaching is
+In principle, this teaching was

 not new.
 Paul builds his argument on Old Testament precedents, including